nxsflow/sample-nova-sonic-agentic-chatbot/README.md

 ## 🔧 Demo Tools

 ### Utility Tools
-- **DateAndTimeTool**: Current date and time information
+- **DateAndTimeTool**: Current date and time information (Ask chatbot: What is the date today?)

 ### Media Tools
-- **SampleImageTool**: Image processing and display
+- **SampleImageTool**: Image processing and display (Ask chatbot: Show me a sample image)
 - **SamplePdfTool**: PDF document handling
 - **SampleVideoTool**: Video content management

 ### Order Tools
-- **TrackOrderTool**: Order tracking and status updates
+- **TrackOrderTool**: Order tracking and status updates (Ask chatbot: what is the status of order 2345?)

 ## 📚 Adding New Tools

 ### 1. Create Tool Class

-Create a new tool in the appropriate category:
+Create a new tool in the appropriate category folder:

 ```python
 from typing import Dict, Any